-Module B - Clinical Assisting and Pharmacology 40/40/6.0
+Module B - CLINICAL ASSISTING AND PHARMACOLOGY 40/30/10/6.0

 Module B stresses the importance of asepsis and sterile technique in today's health care environment.
 Students learn about basic bacteriology and its relationship to infection and disease control.
-Anatomy, physiology and common diseases of the muscular system are included.
+Anatomy and physiology of the muscular system, and common disorders related to it are also taught.
 Basic therapeutic drugs, their use, classification and effects on the body are covered.
-Students become familiar with the principles of administering medication.
-They perform invasive procedures and check vital signs.
-Students develop basic keyboarding skills on the computer and study essential medical terminology.
-Students also become familiar with the self-directed job search.
+Students become familiar with the principles of administering medication and prepare medication for administration by various methods, as well as prepare for and assist with minor office surgical procedures.
+They will also demonstrate how to prepare patients for specific examinations, including positioning and draping techniques.
+They will study essential medical terminology, building on their computer keyboarding and word processing skills, and become familiar with the self-directed job search process